johnconnor77/technical_challenge_TANGO/README.md

 File Name | Description
 --- | ---
-`sabrina_date.py` | Executable file for API schema `appointment_models/__init__.py` |  Module with AppointmentModel  class that specifies the format and data type of input by User post request
+`sabrina_date.py` | Executable file for API schema `worker.py` | Background job for Redis database `appointment_models/__init__.py` |  Module with AppointmentModel  class that specifies the format and data type of input by User post request
+`utils/redis_object.py & utils/redis_functions.py` | Files that allows to handle redis connection and the data manipulation over database(SET,GET redis methods)
-`requirements.txt & runtime.txt` |  Files that specifies python runtime version and requirements of modules `Procfile` |  File that specifies the commands that are executed by the app on startup
+`utils/extra_functions.py` | Functions that allows handling restrictions over POST request `requirements.txt & runtime.txt` |  Files that specifies python runtime version and requirements of modules `Procfile` |  File that specifies the commands that are executed by the app on Heroku startup

 ## Example Usage